 The Best Electric Guitars Under $1000

-With its iconic looks, vintage vibe and upgraded pickups, the American Standard Stratocaster is a truly powerful workhorse instrument.
+With its iconic looks, vintage vibe and upgraded pickups, the Stratocaster is a truly powerful workhorse instrument.
 It helped establish rock icons by helping them create some of the best guitar music available - including Jimi Hendrix, Eric Clapton, Jeff Beck, Eric Johnson John Mayer and many more.
-The Stratocaster continues to be the play-it-safe choice for musicians that require a versatile instrument for various musical genres - you simply can never go wrong with the Strat.
+The Stratocaster continues to be the go-to choice for musicians that require a versatile instrument for various musical genres - you simply can never go wrong with the Strat.
+Thanks to the American Special Stratocaster, you can now have a genuine American made Strat without going over one grand.

-The latest incarnation of Fender's best selling electric guitar now features improved vintage feel, aged plastic parts and Fender Custom Shop Fat 50's pickups.
-The single-coil pickups now come straight from the company's high-end models, giving the American Standard Strat the flexibility and voicing that were previously only found on expensive Custom Shop made Fender instruments.
+This affordable and modern incarnation of Fender's best selling electric guitar features the same vintage feel and a trio of Fender Texas Special pickups which are highly acclaimed for its overwound tone.
+These single-coil pickups come straight from the company's high-end models, giving the American Special Strat the flexibility and voicing that were previously only found on more expensive models.

-Everything great about the classic design is retained, including a maple neck and fretboard with medium jumbo frets carved into a modern C shape neck that is very convenient to play on.
+Everything great about the classic design is retained, including a maple neck and fingerboard with 22 jumbo frets carved into a modern C shape profile that is very comfortable to play.

 This guitar is virtually the same as the more expensive Les Pauls that big name guitarists like Slash, Joe Bonamassa, Jimmy Page, Gary Moore and others use, only this one has bare aesthetics.
 Its mahogany back, carved maple top and glued in mahogany neck are all built to the same standards as the more premium models, while its raw appearance gives it a no-nonsense rock & roll vibe and makes it an ideal project guitar for customizations.